Meredith-Lab/volcalc/README.md

 This breaks the steps done by `calc_vol` into three parts: 1) download the compound’s .mol file from KEGG, 2) count occurrences of different functional groups, and 3) estimate volatility.
-This calculation uses the SIMPOL approach (Prankow and Asher, 2008).
+This calculation uses the SIMPOL approach (Pankow and Asher 2008).

 ``` r
 save_compound_mol(compound_id = "C16181")